vianetz/magento1-utilities/README.md

 Description
 -----------
-This module for the Magento online shop software offers several single enhancements under one extension, i.e.
+This module for the Magento online shop software offers several single small enhancements under one extension.
+The features itself are too small to release them as separate extensions.

+This extension includes the following features:
-- activate block caching for navigation, breadcrumbs and product list
+- Activate block caching for navigation, breadcrumbs and product list
-- change costly getSortedAttributes() call
+- Change costly getSortedAttributes() call
-- add helper method to remove links from customer navigation
+- Add helper method to remove links from customer navigation
-- helper method for referrer url
+- Helper method for referrer url
--
+- Possibility to disable SID session parameter in admin area e.g. for compatibility with Litespeed webserver

 Requirements
 ------------